 Grants have been received over the last few years from the following agencies for the projects listed:-

-Funding towards staff wages.
-Wages topped up by BEG
+Funding towards staff wages under the Community Services Programme.
+Wages topped up by BEG.

 Sligo Co.
 Childcare Committee